-Artist: Louis P. Dieterich; Oil on canvas
+Artist: Louis P. Dieterich (possibly); Oil on canvas

 Eugene Fauntleroy Cordell was born June